 The same Michael Schumacher’s 2001 Ferrari F2001, chassis 211, sold for $7,504,000 at the Sotheby’s Contemporary Art sale in New York in 2017, as the first modern Formula 1 car ever to achieve over $5 million at auction.
 The result was well in excess of RM Sotheby’s pre-sale estimate of $4,000,000 to $5,500,000.

-Prior to this sale, the record for a Schumacher-driven Ferrari was $3,198,500 paid at the Sotheby’s Maranello 2005 sale for the Ferrari Formula One F2004, chassis number 234, in which Schumacher won the Australian, Malaysian, Bahrain, Imola, and Spanish races.
+Prior to the 2017 sale, the record for a Schumacher-driven Ferrari was $3,198,500 paid at the Sotheby’s Maranello 2005 sale for the Ferrari Formula One F2004, chassis number 234, in which Schumacher won the Australian, Malaysian, Bahrain, Imola, and Spanish races.

-Currently, the most expensive Schumacher Ferrari F1 is the 2003 Ferrari F2003 GA F1 car in which Michael Schumacher won his sixth driver’s world championship, in addition to five overall Grand Prix victories, that sold for an astonishing CHF14,630,000 (US$ 14,880,000) at the Sotheby’s Luxury Week sale 2022 in Geneva.
-This is currently only the fourth most expensive Formula 1 car ever sold at public auction.
+Before 2025, the most expensive Schumacher Ferrari F1 was the 2003 Ferrari F2003 GA F1 car in which Michael Schumacher won his sixth driver’s world championship, in addition to five overall Grand Prix victories, that sold for an astonishing CHF14,630,000 (US$ 14,880,000) at the Sotheby’s Luxury Week sale 2022 in Geneva.

 Most Expensive Formula 1 Cars Ever Sold at Public Auction